 But now those who will struggle to pay their tax bill for the 2019-20 tax year, where the tax is due by 31 January 2021, can apply to the government’s Time to Pay scheme.

-This means the tax can be paid in smaller instalments spread over 12 months until January 2022 – but note that you’ll have to pay 2.6% interest on any outstanding tax after 31 January 2021.
+However, you’ll have to pay 2.6% interest on any outstanding tax after 31 January 2021.